cysouw/diathesis/text/c03_summaryDia.md

 ### *Auftragskausativ* (*geben+zu‑Infinitiv*) {#sec:summary-auftragskausativ}

-The ~~Auftragskausativ~~ (full discussion in [@sec:zuinfinitive-geben-causative]) adds a causer by using the light verb *geben* with *zu* and an infinitive.
+The ~~Auftragskausativ~~ (full discussion in [@sec:zuinfinitive-geben-causative]) adds a causer by using the light verb *geben* with a *zu-Infintiv*.
 In this diathesis the erstwhile subject becomes a dative (not an accusative).
 In many examples of this diathesis the meaning of this diathesis is very close to the meaning of the lexical verb *geben* 'to give'.
 For example with the verb *trinken* 'to drink' [@next a] the construction allows both for a literal interpretation 'he gives X to Y for drinking' and for a causative interpretation 'he causes Y to drink X'.
-The light-verb status of *geben* (with a causative interpretation) is more clearly exemplified together with verbs that take clausal complements, like *bedenken* 'to consider' [@next c].

-Whatever the interpretation, this construction is coherent, and thus monoclausal [@next b], so, whatever the precise semantic interpretation, this is structurally clearly a diathesis.
+The light-verb status of *geben* (with a causative interpretation) is more clearly exemplified with verbs that take clausal complements, like *bedenken* 'to consider' [@next b].
+This construction is coherent, and thus monoclausal [@next c], so, whatever the precise semantic interpretation, this is structurally clearly a diathesis.
 Complicating things even more, the *geben+zu‑Infinitiv* construction is also used for a semantically and structurally quite different diathesis, namely the *Möglichkeitsdemotiv* (see [@sec:summary-moglichkeitsdemotiv]).

 ::: ex
 a.
 Das Kind trinkt Milch. \
    Er gibt dem Kind Milch zu trinken.
 b.
-Es ist bekannt, dass er dem Kind Milch zu trinken gibt.
-c.
 Ich bedenke, dass es schon spät ist. \
    Er gibt mir zu bedenken, dass es schon spät ist.
+c.
+Es ist bekannt, dass er dem Kind Milch zu trinken gibt. \
+   Er ist bekannt, dass er mir zu bedenken gibt, dass es schon spät ist.
 :::

 ### *Kontinuitätskausativ* (*halten+am‑Infinitiv*) {#sec:summary-kontinuitatskausativ}

-The ~~Kontinuitätskausativ~~ (full discussion in [@sec:zuminfinitive-halten-causative]) uses the light verb *halten* with *am‑Infinitiv*.
-This diathesis is similar to the previous *Aktivitätskausativ* in that it adds a causer to an intransitive verb.
-It is typically used with *laufen* [@next a] and other agentive intransitive verbs.
-Additionally, verbs describing heat production, like *brennen* 'to burn' [@next b], are frequently attested.
+The ~~Kontinuitätskausativ~~ (full discussion in [@sec:zuminfinitive-halten-causative]) uses the light verb *halten* with an *am‑Infinitiv*.
+This diathesis adds a causer to an intransitive verb.
+It is typically used with the verb *laufen* 'to run' [@next a], but it is also attested with other agentive intransitive verbs.
+However, the subject of the intransitive is typicaly an inanimate object, like *Laden* 'shop' in [@next a].
+Additionally, verbs describing heat production like *brennen* 'to burn' [@next b] are frequently attested with this diathesis.
 The *halten+am‑Infinitiv* diathesis expresses that a process is kept ongoing by the added causer.
 The light verb *halten* is also used in the related *Kausativkontinuativ* epithesis (see [@sec:summary-kausativkontinuativ]).

 ::: ex
 - Der Laden läuft. \